Spaghedward/Crate_Digger/notes.md

 1. Box for ticketmaster is up all the time (concerts) which should only appear after a search has been made and should vanish upson refreshing the page, and/ or needs to populate with new info based on new artist search.
 2. Results box STARTED for spotify search, pending finish when output fix is done to limit number of results.
-3. Need to change links on team page for nav bar for links for ticketmaster and spotify to move to search box like it does on index page.
-(I will fix it/ Eric)

 #### Spotify API
 1. Code page to pull info from spotify - DONE